qi-rub/moment_polytopes/docs/index.rst

 Welcome!
 ========

-This is a `SageMath <http://www.sagemath.org>`_ package for computing moment polytopes associated with finite-dimensional representations of compact and connected Lie groups, based on the algorithm proposed by `Vergne and Walter (2014) <https://arxiv.org/abs/1410.8144>`_.
+This is a `SageMath <http://www.sagemath.org>`_ package for computing moment polytopes associated with finite-dimensional representations of compact and connected Lie groups, based on the algorithm proposed by `Vergne and Walter (2014) <https://arxiv.org/abs/1410.8144>`_ (see also `Walter (2014) <https://arxiv.org/abs/1410.6820>`_ for further detail).

 Introduction